krishnabm/tutorials_line/README.md

 tutorials_line
 =============

-Workaround to download multiple pdfs of a tutorial from www.tutorialspoint.com
+Workaround to download multiple pdfs of a tutorial from www.tutorialspoint.com.
+Provide the URL of any tutorial as an argument.

-Simple as -
+As simple as -

     thirst.py http://www.tutorialspoint.com/ruby-on-rails/

 Requires -
 + Beautifulsoup
 + urllib2
++ pdfunite nix utility

+Supports only nix platforms